Ale-Gimenez/Ale-Gimenez/README.md

-# Olá!
-Eu sou Alejandra Giménez!
+# Hi!
+I'm Alejandra Giménez!

->## 🚀 Sobre mim
+>## 🚀 About me
->- `Sou Técnica em Informática, apaixonada por criar soluções inovadoras e experiências digitais impactantes.
-Acredito que a tecnologia pode transformar o mundo, e estou sempre em busca de novos desafios para evoluir minhas habilidades e contribuir com soluções criativas.`
-- 🎓 **Formação**: Técnico em Informática pelo Colégio UNASP e cursando **Sistemas da Informação**.
-- 🏆 Medalhista Acadêmica e vencedora de concursos de redação.
-- 🌍 Poliglota: Espanhol (nativo), Português (fluente) e Inglês (básico).
->>_Soft Skills_ que sempre busco aprimorar:
-  >>- Proatividade, comunicação, trabalho em equipe;
-  >>- Organização, pensamento analítico, responsabilidade, comprometimento;
-  >>- Criatividade, adaptação, empatia e flexibilidade.
-  >>- Apaixonada por eprendizagem
+>- `Welcome, my name is Alejandra Gimenez, I'm 19 years old, and I'm a Bolivian passionate about creating innovative solutions and impactful digital experiences.
+I believe technology can transform the world, and I'm always seeking new challenges to develop my skills and contribute creative solutions.`
+- 🎓 **Experience**: Currently, I work at Bosch Campinas in the digital solutions area, where I apply and enhance my technology skills.
+ - IT Technician at UNASP
+ - Bachelor's degree in Information Systems
+ - Systems Development Technician at SENAI
+- 🏆 Academic medalist and essay contest winner.
+- 🌍 Language: Native Spanish, fluent Portuguese and basic English.
+>>_Soft Skills_:
+  >>- Proactivity, communication, teamwork;
+  >>- Organization, analytical thinking, responsibility, commitment;
+  >>- Creativity, adaptability, empathy, and flexibility.
+  >>- Passionate about learning
 >#
->>_Hard Skills_ em desenvolvimento:
+>>_Hard Skills_ :
-  >>- Desenvolvimento Front-end (HTML, CSS, JavaScript);
-  >>- Back-end com PHP e SQL;
+  >>- Front-end development with HTML, CSS and JavaScript;
+  >>- Back-end development with PHP, C#, C++ and Python;
+  >>- Database with MySQL;
-  >>- Design UI/UX com Figma e Canva.
+  >>- UI/UX design with Figma and Canva.
->- `Meu objetivo é contribuir para o desenvolvimento de soluções tecnológicas impactantes, fazendo parte de equipes inovadoras e impulsionando minha evolução profissional em um ambiente colaborativo.`
+>- `My goal is to contribute to the development of impactful technological solutions, being part of innovative teams and driving my professional development in a collaborative environment.`
 >>_Projetos_
-  >>- Criadora do **Schoolly**, um site de agenda escolar online.
-Link de Acesso: https://www.projetomed.com.br/TECTI/2024/3TIA/grupo03/Schoolly
+  >>- Founder of **Schoolly**, an online school planner website.
+Link to acess: https://www.projetomed.com.br/TECTI/2024/3TIA/grupo03/Schoolly

 ## _Conhecimento_
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)